Empowering Voters

 • Verification of a person’s identity by the moderator, supervisor of the checklist, town or city clerk, or a town selectman.

-NOTE: *For voters over 65 years old, no expiration date restriction applies.
+NOTE: *For voters over 65 years old, the expiration date doesn’t matter.

 IMPORTANT: If you have medical conditions that limit your public exposure, you may request an absentee ballot by checking “disability” as your reason.